 We leave no stone unturned when testing coffee brewing methods.

-The GearLab in-house team conducted even more in-depth testing, and our coffee reviews are currently spearheaded by Lesley Robinson, who has a degree in food science from California Polytechnic State University.
+Our coffee makers are tested by Lesley Robinson, who has a degree in food science from California Polytechnic State University.
 With more than a decade of experience in the food industry and a background in quality assessment and food safety, Leslie has a keen eye for quality.
 With world-class equipment and technology at their fingertips, the in-house testing team brings precision and experienced critical eyes to the testing of many of these categories of coffee accouterment.

 Whether you're new to brewing or an industry professional, we've tested tons of coffee gear for all kinds of brew methods.